Custom Policies

 • Name - A helpful name to indicate what's the policy for

-• Violation - If the policy match conditions which level of violation do you want it to be.
+• Violation - If the policy matches the conditions which level of violation do you want it to be.
 Different violation means different level you should pay attention to.

-Example: I want all my resources not to contain an AGPL-1.0 license.
+Example: I want all my resources not to contain MIT license.

 Choose which resource to enforce on